Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction and scope of the study

-In order to develop a versatile numerical wave tank, with the possibility to include body or sea bed with complex geometries, a time domain resolution involving a mesh in the spatial coordinates appears to be practical at the cost of an increase in the computational cost.
-The commonly used Boundary Element Method (BEM), in which the Laplace equation is projected onto the spatially discretized boundaries with the Green's identities, has been proven to be effective in both 2D and 3D cases.
-For example, \citet{grilli1997numerical} used an high order BEM method to generate and absorb waves in 2D.
+In order to develop a versatile Numerical Wave Tank (NWT), with the possibility to include bodies or sea bed with complex geometries, a time domain resolution involving a mesh in the spatial coordinates appears to be practical at the cost of an increase in the computational load.
+The commonly used Boundary Element Method (BEM), in which the Laplace equation is projected onto the spatially discretized boundaries using the Green's identities, has been proven to be effective in both 2D and 3D cases.
+For example, \citet{grilli1997numerical} used a high-order BEM method to generate and absorb waves in 2D.
+This model was extended to 3D by \citet{grilli_fully_2001}.
 For an overview of work on the BEM methods up to the end of the 20\textsuperscript{th} century, the reader is referred to \citet{kim1999recent}.
-More recently \citet{guerber2012fully} presented in great detail and implemented a complete NWT.
-Note that under the BEM potential scheme, a special attention must be given to the treatment of the sharp corners \citep{hague_multiple_2009}.
+More recently, \citet{guerber2012fully} and \citet{dombre_3d_2019} presented in great detail and implemented a complete NWT, in 2D and 3D respectively.
+Note that with the BEM schemes, a special attention must be given to the treatment of sharp corners \citep{hague_multiple_2009}.

 Another type of time domain wave simulators is volume field solvers.
-With the cost of increasing the number of unknowns, the resulting matrix is mostly sparse allowing the use of efficient solvers.
-Navier-Stokes based solvers fall in this category.
-A notable work on a NWT based on the finite difference method (FDM) is given by \citet{tavassoli2001interactions}.
-The Finite element method (FEM) was also successfully applied to both the potential problem \citep[\eg][]{ma_quasi_2006, yan_numerical_2007} and the Navier-Stokes equations \citep[\eg][]{wu_simulation_2013}.
+With the cost of increasing the number of unknowns, the resulting matrix is mostly sparse, allowing the use of efficient solvers.
+Both potential and Navier-Stokes solvers can be found in this category.
+Notable works on NWT based on the finite difference method (FDM) are given by \citet{tavassoli2001interactions}, or \citet{engsig-karup_efficient_2009} (OceanWave3D code).
+Finite element methods (FEM) were also successfully applied to both the potential problem \citep[\eg][]{ma_quasi_2006, yan_numerical_2007, engsig-karup_stabilised_2016, engsig-karup_mixed_2019} and the Navier-Stokes equations \citep[\eg][]{wu_simulation_2013}.

 A different potential model that solves for the volume field was recently proposed by \citet{HPC:shao2012towards,HPC:shao2014fully,HPC:shao2014harmonic} and tested against several methods including the BEM, FDM and FEM.
 This innovative technique, called the "harmonic polynomial cell" (HPC) method, was proven to be promising both in 2D and 3D \citep{HPC:shao2014fully,HPC:hanssen2015harmonic,HPC:hanssen2017free}.
 Although relatively new, this method was used to study a relatively important range of flows and phenomena: from a closed flexible fish cage \citep{strand2019linear} to hydrodynamics lifting problems \citep{liang2015application}.
 It was also extended to solve the Poisson equation by \citet{HPC:bardazzi2015generalized}.
 The numerical aspects of the method were studied in details by \citet{HPC:ma2017local} and applied as a 2D NWT by \citet{hpc:zhu2017improved}.